Encyclopedia Magneticum: Scaling Relations from Cosmic Dawn to Present Day: Scaling Relations Through Cosmic Time IV: Local Scaling Relations

 In Fig.~\ref{fig:jm-relation} we show this relation for the galaxies of the \magpath simulations at multiple redshifts in comparison with the results of several observational studies.
 As seen from the median lines corresponding to the simulated galaxies, the median $j_*$--$M_*$ relation in \magpath is roughly log-linear with similar slopes at all redshifts and well-converged for the different resolutions.
 Over time, the specific angular momenta increase as the redshift drops, which is consistent with the theoretical scaling of $j_*$ with redshift ($j_* \propto (1+z)^{-1/2}$), as discussed by \citet{obreschkow:2015}.
 The dark gray line at $z=0$ indicates the best fit with the theoretical slope of 2/3 from \citet{fall:2013} to LTGs and the light gray line to ETGs.
 At higher redshifts, we apply the theoretical scaling of specific angular momentum with redshift to the two lines according to \citet{obreschkow:2015}.
 We can see that the specific angular momenta of the simulated galaxies follow this theoretical evolution of the scaling relation.

 For the simulations, we selected all the galaxies irrespective of their morphology.
 On the observational side, most studies have primarily addressed disk galaxies, with the notable exception of \citet{romanowsky:2012} and \citet{fall:2013}, who considered both ETGs and LTGs and fit log-linear relations to the two groups.
-Our simulated galaxies agree well with the observed specific angular momenta that are spanned by the different morphologies, where the higher simulated specific angular momenta are consistent with the LTG measurements across the three redshifts with available observations ($z=0$--2).
+Our simulated galaxies agree well with the observed specific angular momenta that are spanned by the different morphologies.
+The relation between halo spin, morphology and position in the stellar mass vs. specific angular momentum space of galaxies is discussed in detail in \citet{teklu:2015}.
+The evolution of the simulated specific angular momenta are consistent with the LTG measurements across the three redshifts with available observations ($z=0$--2) and consistent with the theoretically expected evolution \citep[see][]{2016ilgp.confE..41T}.
 It should be noted that the observations attempt to infer the total 3D specific angular momentum by measuring or extrapolating the rotation curve as far out as possible from projected 2D measurements.
-For a detailed study and comparison of the \magpath \Bf galaxies and observations with respect to their dynamics and morphology, see \citet{teklu:2015} and \citet{schulze:2018}.
+For a detailed study and comparison of the \magpath \Bf galaxies and observations with respect to their dynamics and morphology, see \citet{teklu:2015}, \citet{2016ilgp.confE..41T} and \citet{schulze:2018}.